caldif/XL-VScode-debugger-testing/README.md

 In function one you are only allowed to modify the x variable.
 Use breakpoints and logpoints to stop the program at the right time so that modifying x will result in the correct return value.

-In function two you are only allowed to modify the letters vaiable, you are allowed to change this variable exactly 6 times.
+In function two you are only allowed to modify the letters variable, you are allowed to change this variable exactly 6 times.
 By changing the letter variable transformed the passed string into a hidden message.
 The correct message is in the solutions.txt file.